 Here I want to talk about what a team should do when they start a new project.
-I’ve had the privilege to architect a large project and to come into several existing projects that have a fair amount of girth.
-These just a few thoughts about things that need to be established sooner rather than later.
+I’ve had the privilege to architect several large projects and to come into several existing projects having a fair amount of girth.
+These are just a few thoughts about things teams needs to establish sooner rather than later.

 This is good for new comers to the project, getting their head around jargon.
-Create a place, or even in the README of every repo.
+Create a place, or even in the README.md of every repo.

 There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors.

 Yeah, naming things.
 Seems easy, but a bad name can be confusing, or worse yet, having two or more names for a single idea.
-I project I was on had this, for example, to reference a “Movie” (e.g. Star Wars), the words title, feature, movie, program, could all mean a Movie. (╯°□°）╯︵ ┻━┻
+A project I was on had, for example, to reference a “Movie” (e.g. Star Wars), the words title, feature, movie, program, could all mean a Movie. (╯°□°）╯︵ ┻━┻

-Once I was troubleshooting an issue that worked fine locally, but would totally fail on the server.
+Once I was troubleshooting an issue, it worked fine locally, but would totally fail on the server.
 It was a filename case issue.
 On the Mac,

 myfile.js.
-Do youself a favor with files.
+Do yourself a favor with files.
 Follow these simple rules

 - lower case

 - letters and numbers

 - No spaces what-so-ever